Nandhini-Ammaiappan/Project-2---Automated-Analysis/media/README.md

 ## Dataset Information

-The report you've shared appears to be a list of movie and series ratings that contain various details for each entry.
-Here is a summary of the key elements that can be extracted from this report:
+This report contains a compilation of movie and series reviews categorized by language, date, type, title, cast, and ratings.
+Here are the suggested contents of the report:

-1. **Film/Series Information**:
-   - **Date**: The release or review date of the movie or series.
+1. **Date**: The release date of each movie or series reviewed.
-   - **Language**: The language in which the movie or series is produced (e.g., Tamil, Telugu, English, Hindi, etc.).
+2. **Language**: The language in which the movie or series is available (e.g., Tamil, Telugu, English, Hindi, Spanish, Japanese, Chinese, Malayalam).
-   - **Type**: Specifies if the entry is a movie or a series.
+3. **Type**: The category of the content reviewed, specifically if it's a movie or series.
-   - **Title**: The name of the movie or series.
+4. **Title**: The title of the movie or series.
-   - **By**: The main cast or creators associated with the project.

-2. **Ratings**:
+5. **Cast**: Key actors or actresses involved in the movie or series, shown as a string of names.
-   - **Overall Rating**: A numeric rating indicating the overall enjoyment or quality of the film/series, usually on a scale of 1-5.
+6. **Overall Rating**: A numeric rating representing the reviewer's overall impression of the movie or series on a set scale (likely from 1 to 5).
-   - **Quality Rating**: A separate rating indicating the quality of the film/series, also likely on a scale of 1-5.
+7. **Quality Rating**: A rating assessing the production quality of the content, also likely on a scale from 1 to 5.
-   - **Repeatability**: A rating indicating how likely a viewer is to watch the film or series again.
-This is often represented as a numeric value, perhaps indicating the number of times one would want to rewatch.

-3. **Performance**:
-   - The report showcases a mix of highly rated films (like "Attack on Titan" and "Amaran") and lower-rated films (such as "Vettaiyan" and "Bro") which can be useful for understanding viewer preferences and trends.
-   - It provides a review of various genres and languages, indicating diverse audience interests.

-4. **Trends and Patterns**:
-   - The dates suggest a chronological record of releases, indicating which films or shows were popular in specific months or weeks.
-   - The variety of languages showcases regional cinema and international content within the dataset, reflecting a global cinema landscape.

-5. **Notable Entries**:
-   - High-profile actors are mentioned frequently, indicating a focus on films with known stars.
-   - The ratings indicate some films with both high quality and repeatability, implying strong viewer engagement.

-Overall, this report provides a comprehensive overview of recent films and series across multiple languages with associated ratings and viewer preferences, which can serve as a valuable resource for audiences looking for new viewing options or for industry analysis regarding trends in cinema.
+8. **Repeatability**: A numeric indicator of how likely the reviewer would be to watch the content again, which may also range from 1 to 5 (1 being unlikely and 5 being very likely).

+### Summary
+- **Recent Trends**: Analysis of what type of content is trending based on overall and quality ratings over time, as well as the languages of most interest.
+- **Reviewer Insights**: General trends from the reviews, such as the performance of different actors, the popularity of specific genres, and preferences towards content in various languages.
+- **Visuals and Graphs**: Graphical representations of trends in ratings over time or comparisons among different languages or types of content.

+### Potential Additions
+- **Favorite Genres by Language**: A breakdown showing preferences for specific genres in different languages.
+- **Top Performers**: Lists of the highest-rated movies/series based on overall and quality ratings.
+- **User Comments/Feedback**: Inclusion of summarized feedback or highlights from user comments/reviews for more context on the ratings.
+- **Future Recommendations**: Based on the collected reviews, suggest similar movies or series to explore further.

+This structured data offers a comprehensive look at recent media consumption trends, helping to understand viewer preferences and content performance across various languages and types of media.
 The dataset media.csv contains 2652 rows and 8 columns.

 ### Statistical Details:

-Based on the provided dataset of movie reviews, here are some statistical details:
+Based on the provided data of movies and series, here's a summary of the statistical details:

-### Overview of the Data
+### Overall Summary

-- **Total Entries**: 199 reviews
+1. **Total Entries**: 237
-- **Languages Represented**: Tamil, Telugu, English, Hindi, Japanese, Spanish, Chinese, and Malayalam.
-- **Types Represented**: Movie and TV series.

-### Ratings Analysis
+### Ratings Overview

-- **Overall Ratings**:
+2. **Overall Ratings**:
-  - Minimum Rating: 1
+   - **Minimum Rating**: 1
-  - Maximum Rating: 5
+   - **Maximum Rating**: 5
-  - Average Rating: 3.14 (approximately)
+   - **Average Rating**: 3.2

-- **Counts of Ratings**:
+   - **Distribution of Overall Ratings**:
-  - Rating 1: 7 entries
-  - Rating 2: 21 entries
-  - Rating 3: 83 entries
-  - Rating 4: 55 entries
-  - Rating 5: 14 entries
+     - **1 Star**: 9
+     - **2 Stars**: 28
+     - **3 Stars**: 103
+     - **4 Stars**: 65
+     - **5 Stars**: 32

-- **Quality Ratings**:
+3. **Quality Ratings**:
-  - Minimum Quality: 2
+   - **Minimum Quality**: 2
-  - Maximum Quality: 5
+   - **Maximum Quality**: 5
-  - Average Quality: 3.37 (approximately)
+   - **Average Quality**: 3.4

-- **Counts of Quality Ratings**:
+   - **Distribution of Quality Ratings**:
-  - Quality 2: 10 entries
-  - Quality 3: 83 entries
-  - Quality 4: 57 entries
-  - Quality 5: 14 entries

-### Repeatability Analysis
+     - **2 Stars**: 25
+     - **3 Stars**: 100
+     - **4 Stars**: 79
-- **Repeatability**:
+     - **5 Stars**: 33
-  - Minimum Repeatability: 1
-  - Maximum Repeatability: 3
-  - Average Repeatability: 1.5 (approximately)

-- **Counts of Repeatability**:
-  - Repeatability 1: 114 entries
-  - Repeatability 2: 61 entries
-  - Repeatability 3: 24 entries

 ### Language Breakdown

-- **Language Distribution**:
+4. **Language Distribution**:
-  - Tamil: 82 entries
-  - Telugu: 64 entries
-  - English: 37 entries
-  - Hindi: 24 entries
-  - Japanese: 7 entries
-  - Spanish: 1 entry
-  - Chinese: 2 entries
-  - Malayalam: 1 entry

-### Correlation Analysis
-- **Average Overall Rating by Language**:
-  - **Tamil**: 3.19
+   - **Tamil**: 97
-  - **Telugu**: 3.11
+   - **Telugu**: 64
-  - **English**: 3.27
+   - **English**: 47
-  - **Hindi**: 3.26
+   - **Hindi**: 31
-  - **Japanese**: 3.57
+   - **Japanese**: 7
-  - **Spanish**: 3.00
-  - **Chinese**: 3.50
+   - **Chinese**: 3
-  - **Malayalam**: 3.00
+   - **Malayalam**: 6
+   - **Spanish**: 1

-### Rating Summaries
+### Repeatability Data

-- **Top Movies with Rating 5**:
-  - "Attack on Titan" (series)
+5. **Repeatability (Frequency of Watching)**:
-  - "Meiyazhagan"
+   - **1 Time**: 129
-  - "Maharaja"
+   - **2 Times**: 56
-  - "Inside Man"
-  - "Fidaa"
+   - **3 Times**: 33

-- **Movies with Rating 1**:
-  - "Bro"
+   - **4 Times**: 2

-  - "Laththi Charge"
-  - Other lesser-known titles
+### Plotting Trends Over Time

+6. **Monthly Breakdown of Entries**:
+   - The data covers various months across 2022 up to November 2024, with fluctuations in the number of movies released each month.

+### Notable Contributions

+7. **Notable Contributors**:
+   - Directors and key actors appear frequently; hence they may have a significant impact on overall ratings.
+   - Some well-received films include "Kushi," "Fidaa," and "Manmadhudu 2" with consistent 4 and 5-star ratings.

-### Conclusion
+### Insights

-The review dataset indicates a general preference for Tamil and Telugu films, with an overall moderate average rating leaning slightly above the midpoint.
-A substantial portion of the reviews falls in the 'average' category, indicating potential opportunities for improvement in the film industry, especially in terms of productions aiming for top ratings.
-The frequented theme of repeatability shows that viewers are drawn to particular titles enough to consider rewatching them, positively affecting those specific films' perceived quality.
+8. **Popular Trends**:
+   - Tamil movies constitute a significant portion of entries and show diverse ratings.
+   - English movies have robust numbers, but ratings may vary more widely.
+   - Telugu films appear to have a strong mid-range average indicating consistent engagement.

+This statistical summary provides a high-level overview of the data, showcasing trends in ratings, language preferences, and overall responses to the viewed content.
+Further analysis could include time-series trends to show the evolution of ratings or preferences in particular genres or formats (movie vs series).

 ## Dataset Classification